Fabrication Services

 Heat treatment is performed by external partners.
 Availability and lead time vary by alloy.

-Typical Lead Time: Integrated workflow: 4–10 weeks depending on alloy, machining scope, and heat treatment requirements.
+Typical Lead Time: 4–10 weeks depending on alloy, machining scope, and heat treatment requirements.

 Casting Pathways